Fourier-enhanced reduced-order surrogate modeling for uncertainty quantification in electric machine design: Reduced-order surrogate modeling framework

 resulting in a nonlinear optimization problem, the solution of which is typically computed by means of stochastic gradient descent algorithms \cite{bottou2018optimization} enabled by automatic differentiation \cite{baydin2018automatic}.

 In this work we opt for an \gls{fnn} consisting of four fully-connected hidden layers with $45$, $60$, $80$, and $25$ neurons, respectively.
+The number of layers and neurons per layer has been determined by considering an initial \gls{fnn} with three layers and 20 neurons per layer, and then incrementally increasing the number of layers and neurons per layer until no significant improvement in the approximation error was observed.
 Naturally, the number of neurons used in the output layer coincide with the dimensions of the \gls{qoi} (original or reduced).
 Rectified linear unit (ReLU) activation functions are used for all neurons.
 The \gls{fnn} is trained for $600$ epochs using a standard stochastic gradient descent optimizer with scheduled learning rate.
 The \texttt{Tensorflow} software \cite{abadi2016tensorflow} is used for implementation.